rust-lang/rust/text/0000-concrete-nonzero-types.md

 * `i128`
 * `isize`

-These types are alse re-exported in `std::num`.
+These types are also re-exported in `std::num`.

 ```rust
 #[derive(Copy, Clone, Eq, PartialEq, Ord, PartialOrd, Hash)]